Whale Watching Featured in

 Winter whale-watching season

 Narwal's appearance is quite unique because of a large "tusk" growing from a protruding canine tooth.
 Some species may even have two tusks.
 Narwal's tusk is twisted counter-clockwise.
 Like belugas, narwhals can be light grey or even white.
 You can spot them year-round in the northeast as well as in Melville Bay near Qaanaaq.
 There's a theory that Inuit myths about narwhals became a basis for unicorn tales.
 This gorgeous sea mammal spends all its life in the Arctic and can only be spotted in Greenland or Canada.

 Beluga whale is easy to recognize due to its light grey, almost white body.
 Therefore it is sometimes called a white whale.
 Due to its loud high-pitched call it is also called a sea canary.
 Beluga has sharp teeth, and its head resembles a melon.
 Sometimes when it sticks head out of the water, it looks like the beluga is smiling.
 It's also believed that beluga can mimic humans.
 Beluga can be observed year-round in the northern northeastern parts of Greenland, as well as near Maniitsoq, Qaanaaq, and Upernavik.

 If you feel dizzy on boats, make sure you have something against seasickness and always check the weather forecast in advance.

 What to wear

 Even when it's summer in Greenland, being on the water for several hours might be rather chilly so make sure you have an insulated, wind-proof and waterproof jacket as well as a hat and gloves.
 Long pants is a must.
-Shoes for a boat excursion must have closed toes.
+Footwear for a boat excursion must be closed toes.
 Waterproof hiking shoes will do.
 Make sure to bring several layers as it may get cold quite fast.

 What to bring